 As my wife and cat waited patiently in the car, I was on my way to get us yogurt when I was accosted by a man selling pork.
 Out of the back of a truck.
 I don’t remember what his pitch was, but I do remember the reaction of the ladies in the nail salon when he darted in and asked to borrow their credit card machine, and I particularly remember the reaction of my wife as we opened the back door to throw in small white boxes holding a grand total of 20 pounds of – I was told – USDA inspected top grade pork.
 The purchase was, in retrospect, not my finest decision.

-I have had an opportunity to reflect on what we now call the Pickup Truck Pork Incident over the last two weeks as I have gone through our prospect database.
-I wanted to go through the database to understand the characteristics of those prospects that became clients and those that didn’t so that we could recognize who would be a good fit for working with us.
+I have reflected on what we now call the Pickup Truck Pork Incident over the last two weeks as I was going through our prospect database.
+I wanted to understand the characteristics of those prospects that became clients and those that didn’t so that we could recognize who would be a good fit for working with us.
 Here is what I found:

-There typically wasn’t just one issue – in most cases, clients initially contacted us because there were a couple of concerns they wanted to address.
-It might have been a combination of a need to fund college and how to invest an inheritance, or assessing the impact of a job change and what to do with a legacy 401k.
-Even in the case of retirement – the most common reason clients came to us – there were a multitude of issues clients wanted to cover.
+In most cases, clients initially contacted us because there were a couple of concerns they wanted to address.
+It might have been a combination of personal financial goals.
+Funding college, investment management and what to do with a legacy 401k were among a plethora of reasons people sought us out for financial advice.
+Even in the case of retirement – the most common reason clients came to us – there were a multitude of issues they wanted to cover.

-There was usually a triggering event – generally clients didn’t wake up one day and decide that they wanted to work with a financial advisor; there was almost always some event that led them to do so.
-The event might have been related to money – like vesting of company shares or receiving an inheritance – or it might have been a life event, like reaching “normal” retirement age, changing jobs or getting married or having a child.
-The clients might have had several issues in which they had wanted advice for some time, but they didn’t take concrete steps to work with an advisor until some key event occurred.
+Generally clients don’t wake up one day and decide that they want to work with a financial advisor; there is almost always some event that leads them to do so.
+The event might be related to money – like vesting of company shares or receiving an inheritance – or it might be a life event, like reaching “normal” retirement age, changing jobs, getting married or having a child.
+The clients might have several issues they are seeking advice on, but they haven’t take concrete steps to work with a certified financial planner until some key event occurred.

-Most clients hadn’t previously worked with an advisor – clients might have run online calculators to assess retirement readiness or worked with a broker in setting up smaller accounts, but few had completed a comprehensive plan prior to working with us.
+Clients might have run online calculators or performed some research to assess retirement readiness.
+Some have worked with a broker in setting up smaller accounts.
+However, few have completed a comprehensive plan prior to working with us.

-But those that had switched advisors for a few common reasons – the number one reason clients sought us out was their concern that their previous advisor was more interested in selling a product than offering advice.
-We did have a few clients who came to us because although their previous advisor was fee-only, they focused solely on investments and didn’t provide comprehensive advice.
-Surprisingly, politics played a role in the case of a few clients.
+The number one reason clients sought us out was concern that their previous advisor was more interested in selling a product than offering financial advice.
+We have a few clients come to us because, although their previous advisor was fee-only, they focused solely on investments and didn’t provide comprehensive advice.
+Another surprising factor was politics.
+This has played a role in the case of a few clients.
 Their former advisors apparently assumed everyone thought as they did and that just wasn’t the case.